FilippoAleotti/mobilePydnet/README.md

 * [PyDNet code](https://github.com/mattpoggi/pydnet)

 ## Model
-The network has been trained on [MatterPort](https://matterport.com/it/) dataset for 1.2M steps, using the BerHu loss on disparity labels offered by the dataset as supervision.
+The network has been trained on [MatterPort](https://matterport.com/it/) dataset for 1.2M steps, using the BerHu loss on Microsoft Kinect depth labels offered by the dataset as supervision.

 <p align="center">
   <img src="images/im0.jpg" width="300" height="500"/>